“Isabella” by John Everett Millais

 In the painting, Isabella is being handed a blood orange on a plate by the doomed Lorenzo, signifying the later spilling of Lorenzo’s blood.
 One of her brothers kicks a frightened dog while cracking a nut and leaning forward in an upturned chair.
 The painting is structured with a deliberately distorted perspective, elongating the right-hand side of the table.

 A distinctive Pre-Raphaelite feature is the hidden symbolism in their paintings.
 Experts claim several hidden phallic symbols in this picture, mainly surrounding the frustrated brother on the front left.
-Critics claim that the critical symbol is the shadow on the table near his crotch area, below his elbow and the related body language.
+Critics argue that the critical symbol is the shadow on the table near his crotch area, below his elbow and the related body language.

 The artist, Sir John Everett Millais, was a Victorian-era English painter who was one of the founders of the Pre-Raphaelite Brotherhood.
 The Pre-Raphaelite Brotherhood was founded at his home in London.
 Millais became a famous exponent of the style with this painting.
 By the mid-1850s Millais was moving away from the Pre-Raphaelite style and developing a new and powerful form of realism in his art.